-As part of Case Western Reserve University, Frances Payne Bolton School of Nursing is both a Research-Intensive Environment and a leader in clinical education
+As part of Case Western Reserve University, the Frances Payne Bolton School of Nursing is both a research-intensive environment and a leader in clinical education.

 - BA, BS or BFA with acceptable overall undergraduate GPAs (3.0 cumulative; 2.75 natural science; 2.75 behavioral sciences).

 - Human Growth and Development Across the Lifespan: One course, at least 3 credits

 - Human Anatomy and Physiology: With labs, at least 6 credits

 - Microbiology: One course, minimum of 3-4 credits with lab

 - Statistics: One course in basic statistics, 3 credits

 - Chemistry: One course; minimum of 4 credits may be required depending on undergraduate major.

 - The GRE is not required for application.
 However, GRE test scores may be requested for an admission decision.